Session Expired

 Deadline: By January 1, 2025

-Penalty: Potential legislative scrutiny for non-compliance
+Penalty: Potential regulatory scrutiny for non-compliance

 Report findings and recommendations